 Do I have to live in campus housing?

 On-campus housing is an option for all participants, but you are not required to live on-campus.
 If you would like to live on-campus during the Workshop, be sure to indicate that you would like to receive information regarding on-campus housing options on your application.

 It is your responsibility to arrange your housing in the summer.
-We can assist you with arranging on-campus housing.

 Do I need to purchase course materials before I arrive in Bloomington?